mlomb/battle/arena/README.md

     - [ ] Open UI to view results (`arena view xyz.arenadb`)
     - or maybe have a more human readable format?
 - [ ] Add `--players` flag to control how many players should play in a match. `min_players <= players <= max_players`
-- [ ] Add a command to inspect the .env file